daswer123/xtts-api-server/README.md

 Model-source defines in which format you want to use xtts:

-1. `local` - loads a version 2.0.2 model into the models folder and uses `XttsConfig` and `inference`.
+1. `local` - loads version 2.0.2 by default, but you can specify the version via the -v flag, model saves into the models folder and uses `XttsConfig` and `inference`.
-2. `apiManual` - loads a version 2.0.2 model into the models folder and uses the `tts_to_file` function from the TTS api
+2. `apiManual` - loads version 2.0.2 by default, but you can specify the version via the -v flag, model saves into the models folder and uses the `tts_to_file` function from the TTS api
-3. `api` - will load the latest version of the model..
+3. `api` - will load the latest version of the model.
+The -v flag won't work.

+All versions of the XTTSv2 model can be found [here](https://huggingface.co/coqui/XTTS-v2/tree/v2.0.2) in the branches

 The first time you run or generate, you may need to confirm that you agree to use XTTS.